golvek/OGD-Privacy-Policy/README.md

 ## Contact

-For questions about this privacy policy, contact the developer through the Chrome Web Store support channel.
+For questions about this privacy policy, contact the developer here golvek@gmail.com